Neck Lift in Brazil: deep neck rejuvenation and cervicoplasty

 The main incision is made under the chin, in a natural fold, and is practically invisible after healing.
 When periauricular incisions are necessary for the removal of excess skin, they are hidden in the folds of the ear and behind it, following the same lines as the facelift.

 There is no fixed ideal age.
 I have patients in their mid-thirties to forties with genetic double chins who benefit from an isolated neck lift, and patients in their sixties to seventies who need a neck lift combined with facelift.
-What determines the indication is the anatomical condition, not chronological age.
+What determines the recommendation is the anatomical condition, not chronological age.

 Yes.
 In fact, many of my neck lift patients have already tried liposuction and were dissatisfied because the problem went beyond superficial fat.
 The neck lift complements and deepens the treatment, addressing the structures that liposuction did not reach.